johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 ## The TypeScript settings

 I mentioned that I like to use TypeScript's `noUnusedLocals` and `noUnusedParameters` settings.
-Here's how I configure them in my `tsconfig.json`:
+Here's how they would be configured in a `tsconfig.json`:

 ```json
 {